Marshall William Baynham (1897-1963)

 This photo, most likely taken in The Pleck in Summer 1931 , shows Phoebe and William with their children Joan (10) and Stanley (4) on the left and their nephews and nieces (Dora and Howard’s children) Betty (10), Geoff (7) and the twins Joyce and Malcolm (3) on the right.

-William is working as a Sub Ganger, Railway Engineering and Maintenance.
+William was working as a Sub Ganger, Railway Engineering and Maintenance.

 William died on 24th January 1963 of chronic bronchitis.
 He was buried in Ryecroft Cemetery, where his father was buried.